UCaaS vs. VoIP: What’s the Difference?

 7 Use Cases and Benefits of VoIP vs. Alternatives

 VoIP isn’t really an alternative to UCaaS, because UCaaS services include VoIP calling.
-VoIP is the right choice for some organizations, especially firms who are comparing the benefits of VoIP vs. traditional phone service options like publicly-switched telephone networks.
+VoIP is the right choice for some organizations, especially firms that are comparing the benefits of VoIP vs. traditional phone service options like publicly-switched telephone networks.
 For organizations who need simpler, cheaper phone calling, VoIP is a valuable option for:

 - Significant monthly cost savings, especially on interoffice calling, long-distance and international calling